wui-hong/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `SpendNSplit` and the **Actor** is the `user`, unless specified otherwise)

-**Use case 1: Listing all people in the contact list, sorted by balance**
+**Use case 1: Listing all persons in the contact list, sorted by balance**

 **MSS**